-For the self-employed, it is one of the hardest way to make money since it is mainly a one-man show.
+For the self-employed, it is one of the hardest ways to make money since it is mainly a one-man show.

 However, we are suggesting you to think the opposite.
 Lazy entrepreneurship has been trending lately.

-Entrepreneurs build business that generate revenue without the need of you staying in the office for a long time.
+Entrepreneurs build a business that generates revenue without the need of you staying in the office for a long time.

 Work remotely is the keyword.
-You can make any place as your office based on your own personal schedule.
+You can make any place like your office based on your own personal schedule.

 A translator can travel freely while still translate efficiently as a relaxed mind is a productive mind.

 Based on scientific research, downtime can replenish the individual's willingness and ability to work, which increase overall productivity (read more).